angdali97/angdali97.github.io/_pages/Research.md

 [<a href="#"  onclick="visib('jmp'); return false;">Abstract</a>]

 <div id="jmp" style="display: none; padding: 5px">
-Validation data that includes both the measurements and the true values provides an effective way to address measurement error.
-However, obtaining this data can be challenging due to issues related to data collection and matching.
-This paper studies measurement error models when the measurement and the true value are observed in two different datasets that cannot be matched.
-We consider a class of parameters that are essential for understanding (non-classical) measurement error and derive their bounds by solving linear programming problems.
-Our framework allows for an extensive set of identifying assumptions, ensuring flexible structures for the measurement error.
-We demonstrate our approach using two unmatched datasets: one with reported welfare benefits and the other with actual benefits.
+This paper studies measurement error models where the measurement and the true variable are observed in two different datasets that cannot be matched.
+A common example arises when a noisy measurement is available in survey data, while the true variable is recorded in administrative data.
+We consider a class of parameters that characterize the structure of measurement error and derive bounds for them by solving linear programming problems.
+Our framework accommodates a range of identifying assumptions, allowing for flexible correlation between the measurement error and the true variable.
+We apply our method to examine patterns of underreporting using two datasets on welfare benefits—one containing reported benefits and the other administrative records of actual benefits.
 <br/></div>